 The BTA40 600B is suitable for general purpose AC power switching.
 The BTA40/600B can be used as ON/OFF function in applications such as static relays, heating regulation, water heaters, induction motor starting circuits, welding equipment… or for phase control operation in high power motor speed controllers, soft start circuits… Thanks to his clip assembly technique, they provide a superior performance in surge current handling capabilities.

 The circuit, which is conected directly to the mains, uses phase proportional control to eliminate current peaks at switch ON.
 Thease peaks are also suppressed to some extent by varistor S20K275V.
-Use 16A slow blow fuse.
+Use 10A fast blow fuse.

 International users, click here.